The Extremity Premium: Sentiment Regimes and Adverse Selection in Cryptocurrency Markets: Limitations

 The 90-day LOB validation (Table~\ref{tab:lob_validation}) provides direct evidence that CS estimates capture meaningful transaction cost variation, though the 20$\times$ level difference (7 bps quoted vs.\ 141 bps CS) confirms CS reflects broader adverse selection costs rather than mechanical spreads alone.

 \textbf{Epistemic Uncertainty Adds Little---And This Is a Finding.} In supplementary regression analysis, epistemic uncertainty does not add significant explanatory power beyond realized volatility ($p = 0.36$, $\Delta R^2 = 0.003$).
-Combined with the aleatoric dominance finding (81.6\% of total uncertainty), this suggests cryptocurrency sentiment is \textbf{structurally different} from traditional asset information asymmetry---inherently noisy rather than merely uncertain due to incomplete models.
+Combined with the aleatoric dominance finding (81.6\% of the mean index on the heuristic decomposition, Table~\ref{tab:uncertainty_decomp}), this suggests cryptocurrency sentiment is \textbf{structurally different} from traditional asset information asymmetry---inherently noisy rather than merely uncertain due to incomplete models.

 \textbf{Structural Interpretation.} Traditional equity markets exhibit differential analyst coverage creating epistemic heterogeneity: small-cap stocks have sparse information (high epistemic uncertainty), while large-caps have rich fundamental data (low epistemic).
 Cryptocurrency markets differ fundamentally: \begin{enumerate}[leftmargin=1.5em, topsep=0pt, itemsep=2pt] \item \textbf{Universal information scarcity:} Even Bitcoin---the most analyzed cryptocurrency---lacks traditional fundamental anchors (earnings, book value, cash flows).
 All crypto assets operate in a regime of high baseline aleatoric noise. \item \textbf{Homogeneous data availability:} Unlike equity markets with differential analyst coverage, cryptocurrency price data are universally available at sub-second frequency across dozens of exchanges.
 Epistemic asymmetry is minimal. \item \textbf{Narrative-driven pricing:} Fundamental factors explain minimal cross-sectional return variation in crypto \citep{farzulla2025whitepaper}.
 Sentiment and narrative---inherently noisy, irreducible signals---dominate price formation. \end{enumerate}